Jonathan-Beale/codenomicon/README.md

 3. **Version Control**: Includes basic version control functionalities like cloning repositories, staging changes, and deleting repositories.

-4. **Real-time Chat Interface**: Facilitates communication between team members with an integrated chat interface, capable of interpreting and storing conversation histories.
+4. **AI Chat Assistant**: Facilitates communication with an AI.
+The AI can see the file currently open in the editor and can have custom conversation histories loaded into it.

 5. **Testing & Debugging**: Offers a test feature to execute code snippets, aiding in quick debugging and testing.